kyljgr/shippy/SOW.md

 #### Key Milestones:

--   [Outline the major milestones or checkpoints throughout the project, with estimated completion dates.]
+[comment]: # ([Outline the major milestones or checkpoints throughout the project, with estimated completion dates.])

 -   Sept.
 22nd -- Initial Setup, Statement of Work